-Do animals WANT to be eaten?
+Do animals want to be eaten?
 The question seems ridiculous at face value.
-I mean even the most staunch meat eater wouldn’t assume such an absurdity, right?
-Well, when it comes to eating animals, we rely on any number of rationalizations and justifications to normalize the underlying of incongruity of our actions.
+Even the most staunch meat eater wouldn’t assume such an absurdity, right?
+Well, when it comes to eating animals, we rely on any number of rationalizations and justifications to normalize the underlying incongruity of our actions.

 It’s no secret that advertising and the media can have a powerful influence over human behavior.
 And societal attitudes and expectations are often shaped by and in turn shape the media messages that bombard us day to day.